Skip to main content

 Make your own Homespun Quilt

 You still have time to register for the Homespun Collective Block of the Month and make your own Homespun quilt along with me!
-The sewing starts in February, but our community hub opens next week…so it’s the perfect time to sign up!
+The sewing starts in February, but our community hub is already open…so it’s the perfect time to sign up!

 QUILT KITS

-You can get the Daydreamer quilt kit, of course, or you can go with the classic-looking Cover colorway, serene blue Lakefront version, or holly jolly Christmas Mint kit.
+Plus, once you're in the Homepsun Hub, you'll find a list of all the fabrics and amounts we used for each of our kits, so you can assemble your own.
+We have fabric info for the Daydreamer quilt kit, of course, or you can go with the classic-looking Cover colorway, serene blue Lakefront version, or holly jolly Christmas Mint kit.

 DESIGN YOUR OWN